edwardpopoola/flutterwave-python/README.rst

 Tokens are valid means of charging an account or card subsequently.
-Find more examples in the `here <https://github.com/Flutterwave/flutterwave-python/tree/master/examples>`_ .
+Find more examples `here <https://github.com/Flutterwave/flutterwave-python/tree/master/examples>`_ .

 Sign up at http://flutterwave.com for API keys.